CLI Reference

 FlagDescriptionValuesDefault

---strictFail when bundle contains unexpected extra artifactsbooleanfalse
+--strictFail when bundle contains unexpected extra artifactstrue, false

---jsonOutput as JSONbooleanfalse
+--jsonOutput as JSONtrue, false

 bmux sandbox cleanup